Eddie Howe: Personal life

 Howe and his wife Vicki have three sons.
-On 5 March 2019 Howe was awarded the Freedom of the Borough of Bournemouth by Bournemouth Borough Council.
+On 5 March 2019, Howe was awarded the Freedom of the Borough of Bournemouth by Bournemouth Borough Council.
 His childhood club was Everton.
 During the 2020 coronavirus pandemic, Howe became the first Premier League manager to take a pay cut.

-His half brother, Steve Lovell, is a football scout at AFC Bournemouth.
+His half brother, Steve Lovell, is a scout at Bournemouth, and his nephew, Andy Howe, is Assistant Head of First Team Recruitment at Newcastle United.